Astrojax Smiles Videos

-6. The filmer should film from relatively close, about 6 feet away, and from a low angle so you can clearly see the smiles of the player.
-All three balls need not be entirely within the frame at all times -- it's the spontaneous smiles that are most important.
+6. The filmer should film from close to the player, about 5 feet away, and from a low angle so you can clearly see the smiles of the player.
+All three balls will not be entirely within the frame at all times, but that's okay, it's the spontaneous smiles that are important.

 For good tricks for beginners for generating smiles see the basic orbits video and the gateway tricks video posted below ...

 Astrojax Smiles Not-A-Contest Deadline: March 1, 2019.